 What to prepare for your appointment:

-- Assignment prompt and rubric (if available)
+- Assignment prompt and rubric (request from instructor)

 - Draft of introduction and/or outline